GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 > **Note** The coaches for each team will be starting the Qwiklab and collecting the username/passwords to hand out to the team.
 There is no need for the students to be aware of the Qwiklab environment at all.

+> **Warning** If there are more teams than coaches, you will have to recruit a "Team Lead" student to start the Qwiklab from teams without a dedicated coach.
+Please guide the Team Lead through this process.

 Navigate to the [_Classrooms_ section of the special Qwiklabs instance](https://ce.qwiklabs.com/classrooms)

 ![Screenshot for Classrooms](images/author-ql-classrooms.png)